hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 * **Peaks**: path for file containing peaks for sample
 * **PeakCaller**: Identifier string for peak caller used.
 Possible values include “raw”, “bed”, “narrow”, “macs”

-### Creating an R script
+### R script

-We are going to walk through an R script which contains the lines of code required to generate the report.
-There are very few lines of code and so we will briefly explain what each line is doing, so the script is not a complete black box.
+We are going to **walk through an R script which contains the lines of code required to generate the report.** There are very few lines of code and so we will briefly explain what each line is doing, so the script is not a complete black box.

 Let's start with a shebang line.
 Note that this is different from that which we used for our bash shell scripts.